 Visit the Visitor Centers

-While at the visitor center check out the exhibits.
-Each site has different exhibits on nature, the park and southern mountain life & culture.
-This will give everyone a better idea about the park history and what they are going to see while visiting.
+While at the visitor center check out the exhibits on display.
+Each site has different exhibits on nature, the park, southern mountain life, and culture.
+This will give everyone a better idea about the park’s history and what you are going to see while visiting.
 Plus the kids will enjoy it.

 Ranger- Lead Tours

 While at the visitor centers make sure to find out the daily schedule for Ranger-led tours that are offered from Spring through Fall.
 You’ll find this in the free park newspaper.